AlexandrLo/shader2thor/README.md

 ## Shader format

 Paste the code from Shadertoy's **Image** tab as-is into a `.frag` file — just the body of `mainImage`, no `#version` line, no redefining `iResolution`/`iTime`/etc. yourself.
 The wrapper is added automatically.

-## Legacy files

-`shadertoy2mp4.py` (render without screen-splitting) and `dualwapapermaker.py` (a third-party GUI that split an already-rendered video) are obsolete — `render_wallpaper.py` fully replaces both.
-They're kept in the working copy during the transition and are not part of the project's git history.